 Prior to this offering, there has been no public market for the common stock.
-The initial public offering price per share is \$27.00.
+It is currently estimated that the initial public offering price per share will be between \$24.00 and \$27.00.
 Our common stock has been approved for listing on the New York Stock Exchange, or the "NYSE," under the symbol "DV".